< Back

 *Salvator Mundi.
 Wood, 39 x 30.

-Christ stands with his fingers on the edge of a parapet, giving the blessing.
-The hand and the border of the tunic were originally higher, and the pentimenti are clearly visible through the thin paint.
+Christ stands behind a marble parapet, giving the blessing with his right hand and resting the fingers of his left hand on top of the parapet.
+His raised right hand and neck of his red tunic were originally higher, and the pentimenti are clearly visible through the thin paint.
 Usually considered Antonello’s earliest dated picture – though the inscription (given in confused Latin on a piece of unfolded paper loosely attached to the parapet) is ambiguous and can be interpreted as giving a date of 1475 rather than 1465.
 Probably based on a Netherlandish composition (compare, for example, the figure of the blessing Christ in Rogier van der Weyden's Braque Triptych at the Louvre).
 First recorded in Naples in the 1840s.
 Bought in Genoa in 1861 from a Cav.
 Giuseppe Isola for £160.
 The surface is badly worn.

 *Portrait of a Man.
 Wood, 36 x 26.